Curious discoveries in Wales

 8 A medieval ship

+Hidden treasures do not come much bigger than this one.
 A 15th Century merchant ship was discovered in the mud on the banks of the River Usk in 2002, during building work for Newport's Riverfront Theatre.
 There was a local campaign to preserve it and archaeologists have since been painstakingly preserving the 2,000 timbers and artefacts - from shoes, coins to a cannonball - discovered during the excavation.
-The Newport Medieval Ship is believed to originate from the Basque region of Spain in the mid 1450s.
+The Newport Medieval Ship - which would have been 30m long - is believed to originate from the Basque region of Spain in the mid 1450s and visitors are able to see ongoing conservation work for themselves.

 This piece was inspired by a question from a reader.
 If you have any questions you'd like us to answer, please use the form below to send them in.